-When you look at newborn puppies they appear to be so helpless and incomplete.
-The idea that they are born functionally deaf (with their ear canals closed) and blind (with their eyelids tightly closed) seems to make no sense.
-Why would evolution allow any animal to be born in a state where two of its major senses are not functioning, and will not begin work well enough to provide useful information to the animal for a couple of weeks?
+When you look at newborn puppies they appear to be helpless and incomplete.
+The idea that they are born functionally deaf (with their ear canals closed) and blind (with their eyelids tightly closed) seem to make no sense.
+Why would evolution allow any animal to be born in a state where two of its major senses are not functioning, and will not begin to work well enough and provide useful information to the animal for a couple of weeks?

 At one extreme we have animals like deer and cattle.
-For example the gestation period (pregnancy) for a cow is nine months.
-A newborn calf weighs 25 to 45 kilograms (55 to 99 lb) and its brain is fully formed.
-In terms of sense organs it can see and hear efficiently.
+The gestation period for a cow is nine months.
+A newborn calf weighs 25 to 45 kilograms (55 to 99 pounds) and its brain is fully formed.
+In terms of sense organs, it can see and hear efficiently.
 Most importantly it can run well enough to keep up with the herd.
-Biologists refer to species that produce relatively mature and mobile offspring as precocial from the word "precocious" which refers to the characteristic of exceptionally early development or maturity as in a precocious child who shows mental maturity beyond what we would expect for is age in years.
+Biologists refer to species that produce relatively mature and mobile offspring as precocial from the word "precocious" that refers to the characteristic of exceptionally early development or maturity as in a precocious child who shows mental maturity beyond what we would expect for in age in years.
 Obviously, for a species where your ability to run away from predators can determine you whether you survive, being born mature is a necessity.

-The gestation period in dogs is short, only about two months-58 to 63 days on average-however the trade off is that the puppies are quite helpless.
+The gestation period in dogs is short, only about two months at 58 to 63 days on average; however, the trade-off is that the puppies are quite helpless.
 Biologists refer to species that produce immature dependent offspring as altricial and the word is derived from the Latin root meaning "to nurse, to rear, or to nourish."
-It refers to the need for young these species to be fed and taken care of for a long period of time.
+It refers to the need for the young of these species to be fed and taken care of for a long period of time.

 Many of the puppy's critical organs, including its brain, are not fully formed and they will spend several weeks developing rapidly.
 The same is true of the eyes.
-So the reason that puppies are born with their eyelids tightly shut is because the eye itself is still developing and is extremely fragile.
-It needs the protection that the closed eyelids provide to serve as a barrier to protect immature optical system from potential damage from foreign objects, such as dirt or grit, or even pathogens.
-Also exposure to too bright a light at this time might possibly damage the still delicate photoreceptors and optic mechanisms.
+So the reason that puppies are born with their eyelids tightly shut is that the eye itself is still developing and is extremely fragile.
+It needs the protection of closed eyelids that provide a barrier, protecting the immature optical system from potential damage from foreign objects—dirt or grit or even pathogens.
+Also, exposure to very bright light at this time might possibly damage the still delicate photoreceptors and optic mechanisms.

-In the same way that the puppies are born with their eyes closed they are born effectively deaf because their ear canals are closed.
-Relative silence is important for the developing ears since sounds involve changes in pressure that mechanically move structures in the mature ear.
+In the same way that the puppies are born with their eyes closed, they are born effectively deaf because their ear canals are closed.
+The relative silence is important for developing ears because sounds involve changes in pressure that mechanically move structures in the mature ear.
 If you force the pup's ears to respond to sound inputs before the puppy's fragile auditory machinery is fully developed it could cause great damage to the basic apparatus needed to hear.

-Stanley Coren is the author of many books including: The Modern Dog, Why Do Dogs Have Wet Noses?
-The Pawprints of History, How Dogs Think, How To Speak Dog, Why We Love the Dogs We Do, What Do Dogs Know?
-The Intelligence of Dogs, Why Does My Dog Act That Way?
-Understanding Dogs for Dummies, Sleep Thieves, The Left-hander Syndrome.
+Stanley Coren is the author of many books including The Modern Dog, Why Do Dogs Have Wet Noses?
+The Pawprints of History, How Dogs Think.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.